 This DIY Rubber Band Racer is one of our favorite kid-friendly activities to do as a family.
 Our kids really like to make DIY toys, and the best part is that you can make these rubber band cars with items found around the home.
-There’s nothing like seeing the smiles on your kid’s faces as they make homemade toys.
+There’s nothing like seeing your kids’ smiles as they make homemade toys.

 This is probably one of our favorite rubber band toys we have made.
 In fact, it just might be our favorite DIY kid’s toy we have made (we’ve made plenty of DIY wooden cars, too).